-In the case of the cross-border mobilisation of credit claims and retail mortgage-backed debt instruments (RMBDs), the Eurosystem has implemented specific CCBM solutions for their mobilisation.
-These assets can be used through the
+In the case of the cross-border mobilisation of credit claims and retail mortgagebacked debt instruments (RMBDs), the Eurosystem has implemented specific CCBM solutions for their mobilisation.
+These assets can be used through the CCBM using a

 The Eurosystem comprises the ECB and the NCBs of those countries that have adopted the euro.
-Please note that the CCBM is also available to counterparties of Danmarks Nationalbank, the Bank of England and Sveriges Riksbank.
+In principle, the CCBM is also available to counterparties of Danmarks Nationalbank, the Bank of England and Sveriges Riksbank.
 Such counterparties are advised to contact their local central bank, as CCBM procedures outside the Eurosystem may differ slightly from those described in this brochure.
+It is understood that Sveriges Riksbank does not offer the CCBM to its counterparties at the current juncture.

-Article 148 of the General Documentation stipulates that fixed-term deposits cannot be used crossborder
+Article 148 of the General Documentation stipulates that fixed-term deposits cannot be used crossborder.